 The popular rotation models which are generally adopted by the schools/after school centers/vocational institutes are Station or Lab rotation model.
 Let's take a look at all these 4 models briefly:

 - Station Rotation Model: A course or subject in which students rotate on a fixed schedule or at the teacher’s discretion between learning stations, at least one of which is online learning.
 Other stations might include activities such as small-group or full-class instruction, group projects, individual tutoring, and pencil-and-paper assignments.
 Students experience the rotation within a contained classroom or group of classrooms.

 - Lab Model: This model is the same as the Station Rotation, except that students rotate to a computer lab for the online-learning station.

 - Flipped Classroom: A course or subject in which students participate in online learning at home or any other place except school in place of traditional homework and then attend the brick-and-mortar school for face-to-face, teacher-guided practice or projects.

 - Individual Station: A course or subject in which each student has an individualised playlist and does not necessarily rotate to each available station.

-Why blended learning is important or beneficial for students, here is how:
+Why is blended learning important or beneficial for students,